 The house always felt like home.
 But she says ‘I don’t feel like I belong there anymore.

-‘I will be really sad that Neville is not going with me but it is definitely the right time.’
+‘I am really sad that Neville is not living here with me but it is definitely the right time.’

 Yvonne is looking forward to making new friends at Hughenden Gardens Village.
 ‘I’m a talker, I chat to everybody,’ she says.
-‘The village would suit me.
+‘The village suits me.
 It must be so interesting to be able to meet new people.’

 She is hoping to take part in activities without having to leave the village or go out in the dark at night.
 ‘There’s so much to do,’ she says.

-Yvonne, now 69, believes moving to the village would feel like an adventure.
+Yvonne believes moving to the village is an adventure.
 ‘Neville would have wished me to move, it’s what he would have wanted for me,’ she says.
 ‘I think we would have closed the door behind us, both equally happy that we were going to the village.

 ‘It’s starting again really.
-I will take all my memories with me.’
+I've taken take all my memories with me.’